SonghyunYu/PoSNet/README.md

 ## Training
-To train your own model, you should prepare dataset.
+To train your own model, you should prepare dataset using prepare_data.py.

 Example:
 ```